Vaping Nicotine Addict

 Because, she tells us, having been a smoker (i.e., a nicotine addict) herself for some thirty-five years, when she switched to vaping she found that

-…the choice of this safer alternative for smokers was under threat from excessive and ill founded regulation.
+The choice of this safer alternative for smokers was under threat from excessive and ill founded regulation.

 What does she mean by excessive and ill-founded legislation?
 At present, it’s unknown whether vaping is safer than smoking.
 It appears to be, but only time will tell.
 What about the completely safe alternative, compared to smoking, of not using nicotine at all?
 This prospect seems so frightening for her that she’s worried regulation may make e-cigarettes unobtainable.
 And then what would she do?

 The unfortunate situation that Sarah and countless other people are in should be seen for what it is.
-Once you’ve become addicted to the nicotine in cigarettes – something that can happen all too easily – you face a life-time of continuing to be addicted if you can’t cope with the prospect of just stopping smoking and being done with it.
+Once you’ve become addicted to the nicotine in cigarettes – something that can happen all too easily – you face a lifetime of continuing to be addicted if you can’t cope with the prospect of just stopping smoking and being done with it.

 Now, assuming that the key influencers and decision makers acquire the kind of understanding about e-cigarettes that Sarah wants them to have, this will be good news for the purveyors of vaping paraphernalia.
 And this brings us back to the qualitative exploration of the role of vape shop environments in the above-mentioned scholarly article.

 The intrepid researchers sat around in vape shops with a clip-board for three hours at a time and interviewed some shop staff and customers.
+And then this happened:

 Interview and observation data were analysed using inductive thematic analysis and triangulated.